Wu Lien-teh: Death and commemoration

 Wu practised medicine until his death at the age of 80.
 He had bought a new house in Penang for his retirement and had just completed his 667-page autobiography, Plague Fighter, the Autobiography of a Modern Chinese Physician.
 On 21 January 1960, he died of a stroke while in his home in Penang.

-A road named after Wu can be found in Ipoh Garden South, a middle-class residential area in Ipoh.
-In Penang, a residential area named Taman Wu Lien Teh is located near the Penang Free School.
-In that school, his alma mater, a house has been named after him.
 There is a Dr. Wu Lien-teh Society, Penang.

 The Wu Lien-teh Collection, which comprises 20,000 books, was given by Wu to the Nanyang University, which later became part of the National University of Singapore.

 The Art Museum of the University of Malaya has a collection of Wu's paintings.

 In 1995, Wu's daughter, Dr. Yu-lin Wu, published a book about her father, Memories of Dr. Wu Lien-teh, Plague Fighter.

 In 2015, the Wu Lien-Teh Institute opened at Harbin Medical University.

 In 2019, The Lancet launched an annual Wakley-Wu Lien Teh Prize in honour of Wu and the publication's founding editor, Thomas Wakley.

+In 2024, Wu's great granddaughter, Associate Professor Shan Woo Liu, published a children's book about her great grandfather, Masked Hero: How Wu Lien-Teh Invented the Mask That Ended an Epidemic.

 Dr. Wu Lien-teh is regarded as the first person to modernise China's medical services and medical education.
 In Harbin Medical University, bronze statues of him commemorate his contributions to public health, preventive medicine, and medical education.